Zulbukharov/filler/README.md

 On big maps it's difficult to see what is really happening.

 A visualizer made with the SDL2 helps us to understand what's happening.
-Use the left and right arrows of your keyboard to see it.

 ## Example